Are you looking to optimize each page on your website to make it easier for Google to crawl, resulting in higher rankings?

 Siteliner is an important tool because duplicate content is a major SEO problem.
-It confuses Google, who doesn’t know which page best answers a searcher’s query—and therefore, which URL to rank in their search engine results pages.
+It confuses Google, which doesn’t know which page best answers a searcher’s query—and therefore, which URL to rank in their search engine results pages.

 The goal is to have unique content on every page.
 Siteliner was designed to help you find (and replace) those pages containing duplicate content before it becomes a bigger problem.